mpram/vis-insp-fof-hol/README.md

 This is not a production ready solution.
 It was built with the intention of learning and accelerate the Digital Transformation in factory Floors.

-This workshop doesnt not require developer skills, you will learn by doing supported for Microsoft Cloud Solution Architects along the way.
+This accelerator doesn't not require developer skills, you will learn by doing supported for Microsoft Cloud Solution Architects along the way.

 **Delivery:**

-Pre session:
+Pre-session:

 - Identify use case for the workshop in your factory floor and collect pictures with your cell phone so we can use it to train the model.